-2. More specifically in the annual industry accounts, several subcomponents of gross operating surplus-such as corporate profits before tax, corporate net interest, and corporate capital consumption allowance-are based on corporate tax return data from the IRS.
-Because these enterprise- or company-based data may account for activities by several establishments classified in different industries, the U.S. Bureau of Economic Analysis (BEA) must convert them to an establishment, or plant, basis.
-The conversion is based on employment data for establishments from the quinquennial economic census that is cross-classified by enterprise; this matrix breaks out the consolidated tax return data separately for each corporate component of gross operating surplus.
-Corporate business income on an establishment basis is then combined with establishment-based data on outputs, inputs, and expenditures within the I-O framework.
-Inconsistencies that remain between these datasets are reconciled and harmonized through balancing the I-O "use" table.
+2. More specifically in the annual industry accounts, several subcomponents of gross operating surplus-such as corporate profits before tax, corporate net interest and corporate capital consumption allowance-are based on corporate tax return data from the Internal Revenue Service.
+Because the enterprise- or company-based data may account for activities by several establishments classified in different industries, the United States Bureau of Economic Analysis must convert them to an establishment, or plant, basis.
+The conversion is based on employment data for establishments from the quinquennial economic census that is cross-classified by enterprise; the matrix breaks out the consolidated tax-return data separately for each corporate component of gross operating surplus.
+Corporate business income on an establishment basis is then combined with establishment-based data on outputs, inputs and expenditures within the input-output framework.
+Inconsistencies that remain between the data sets are reconciled and harmonized through balancing the input-output "use" table.